ivanistheone/website-screenshots-service/README.md

     To see how to connect your Docker Client to the Docker Engine running on this virtual machine,
     run: docker-machine env awsdhost

 Assuming everything goes to plan, a new `t1.micro` instance should be running, with docker installed on it and the docker daemon listening on port `2375`.
+The security of the connection to the remote docker daemon is established by the TLS certificates in `~/.docker/machine/machines/awsdhost/`.

-The settings required to configure docker to build and deploy containers can be displayed using the command:
+The settings required to configure docker to build and deploy containers on the remote host `awsdhost` can be displayed using the command:

       docker-machine env awsdhost

-### Using docker on the dockerhost
+### Using docker on the remote docker host

 In order to configure docker to build and run containers on `awsdhost`, we must inject the appropriate env variables which will tell the local docker command